Winston and Bone Valley Railroad

 The Winston and Bone Valley Railroad was a railroad line running in the Bone Valley region of Central Florida.
 It connected to the South Florida Railroad main line (the current CSX A Line) near Lakeland.
-A vast majority of the line remains in service by CSX Transportation, who operates it today as their Bone Valley Subdivision.
+A vast majority of the line remains in service by CSX Transportation, which operates it today as the Bone Valley Subdivision.

 History

 Crossing of the Valrico and Bone Valley Subdivisions in Mulberry.
 Diamond is located in the median of State Road 37.

 The Winston and Bone Valley Railroad began operations in 1892.
 It was founded by J.E.
 Griffin and William Mills Winn, who had operated a lumber mill just four miles northwest of Lakeland since 1884.
 They relocated the mill to a location four miles west of Lakeland in 1892.
 The location of this lumber mill became known as Winnston (named for Winn), which would later be shortened to Winston.
 Griffin and Winn built the Winston and Bone Valley Railroad to serve the lumber mill.

 There was also heavy demand for rail service in the area's flourishing phosphate industry, and the 16-mile line also ended up serving many of the area's phosphate mines.
 The line was later leased to the Plant System in 1900, which also operated the nearby South Florida Railroad and Florida Southern Railway.
 The line was then extended to connect with the Florida Southern in Fort Meade.
 The lease was inherited by the Atlantic Coast Line Railroad (ACL) in 1902 when they took over the Plant System.
 The ACL then bought out the line completely in 1909, designating it as their Bone Valley Branch.

 In 1967, the Atlantic Coast Line merged with their rival, the Seaboard Air Line Railroad (which also operated tracks nearby).
 The merged company became the Seaboard Coast Line Railroad.
 The track from Agricola east to Fort Meade was abandoned by 1982.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.